Gross Loan Amount:

 All parties had to work closely to find a solution and eventually came to an agreement.
 The seller’s solicitor arranged a gift deposit to cover the stamp duty charges.
 We were then able to complete the day following the deadline – meaning our client could stay on their schedule to utilise their new buy-to-let property.

-Due to our bespoke service, good relationship with our panels, in-house and external funding lines, and our experience in complex circumstances, we were able to complete the very next day.
+Due to our bespoke bridging loans, good relationship with our panels, in-house and external funding lines, and our experience in complex circumstances, we were able to complete the very next day.

 By using alternative finance in the form of a buy-to-let loan, the gifted amount was sufficient to cover the unforeseen stamp duty charges, and this did not affect the lending speed.
 If the client had proceeded using traditional finance such as a buy-to-let mortgage, the gifted deposit would have needed to be declared to the lender, potentially delaying the completion deadline even further.